GichukiMwangi88/Calculator/README.md

 # Calculator
-Simple calculator created using HTML, CSS and JavaScript
+Simple calculator created using HTML, CSS and JavaScript.